 - Funds to survive after evacuating: You may find yourself living in an evacuation center or temporary lodgings with few personal possessions.
 You might need money to buy items you need every day or pay rent.
 Request that the insurer provide you with emergency funds.
 Many companies are required to do it under the policies they sell.

 - Provide proof of loss: As with most insurance policies, you must provide evidence of what you lost.
-Items should be identified as best you can.
+Items should be identified as best as you can.
 Many people keep this information in a safe place or in a safety deposit box at the bank along with photos.
 It is helpful if you are able to use a prewritten list, but under the circumstances, you may have to rely on memory.
 Make it as precise as you can.

 - Documentation: Once you are out of your home, you will quickly begin to collect receipts, estimates, doctor or emergency care invoices and proof of all living expenses, including buying clothes and paying for a hotel room or hygiene products.
 Amass a folder with all such documentation.
 It will be helpful as you begin to tabulate your loss.